Sohail Rana

 Sohail Rana (born 31 March 1938) is a Pakistani music composer for films and television.
 He was introduced by actor Waheed Murad in Pakistan film industry and gained popularity when singer Ahmed Rushdi sang his compositions in such films as Armaan and Doraha.
 He is now based in Canada.

 Early life and education

 Sohail Rana was born in Agra, British India, in the home of Urdu poets Mr.& Mrs.Rana Akbarabadi.
-The family moved to Pakistan soon after the independence of Pakistan in 1947.
+The family moved to Pakistan soon after the country gained independence in 1947.
 He earned his Bachelor of Arts degree from the University of Karachi through D.J.
 Science College initially.
 Later he received his final B.A. degree from National College, Karachi.

 Sohail Rana learned music from various ustads and familiarised himself with the Eastern classical music and the Western music, which added to his experience.
-Sohail Rana was also musically inspired by veteran Indian film music director Naushad Ali.
+Rana was also musically inspired by veteran Indian film music director Naushad Ali.
 For 25 years, they wrote letters to each other.
 Naushad Ali also used to advise him on film music in those letters.
-Pakistani music director Feroze Nizami's film music also inspired him.
+Pakistani music director Feroz Nizami's film music also inspired him.